 Some cities have canine daycare facilities that would be helpful when you must leave your pup for a while, and others have – this is no joke – dog lockers you can use to help keep your dog comfy, safe, and out of trouble while you’re shopping.

 The point is, you’ll want to make the most of your trip and ensure your dog gets to take advantage of any special opportunities available.

 It won’t take you long to do so, so spend 10 minutes Googling to get the low down.
-You can also check out our guide to the 12 best dog-friendly cities if you’re heading to a mainstream metropolis.
+You can also check out our guide to the best dog-friendly vacation destinations as well as the 12 best dog-friendly cities if you’re heading to a mainstream metropolis.

 Rover’s Road Trip Checklist